The-Marcy-Lab-School/se-unit-2-assessment/exercises/README.md

   rotateArray([{ a: 2 }, [1, 2], 3]);    // [[1, 2], 3, { a: 2 }]
   rotateArray([]);                       // []

-  // return `undefined` if the argument is not an array rotateArray();                         // undefined rotateArray(1);                        // undefined
+  // return `undefined` if the ar gument is not an array rotateArray();                         // undefined rotateArray(1);                        // undefined